s-simpson/cssu_door/README_CSSU_DOOR.txt

 randomly selects from tweets located in 'door_open_tweets.txt' or 'door_closed_tweets.txt' depending on whether it is open or closed.

-The tweets are simple text messages that are of length <=140 characters followed by a carriage return
+The tweets are simple text messages that are of length <=125 characters followed by a carriage return

+tweets are max 140 characters, but we have to add a timestamp for uniqueness, otherwise twitter balks

 PROGRAM CAN BE SET TO AUTORUN ON THE PI